Scenario 2

 Extending an Existing Model with a New Source

-Path A - extend int_customer_order_summary with retail.RET_TICKETS for the VP of Customer Success.
+Path A walkthrough: extend int_customer_order_summary with retail.RET_TICKETS at the customer grain.

-Path B - extend int_orders_enriched with retail.RET_TICKETS at the order grain for the Director of Operations.
-Same source as Path A, different model and grain on purpose.
+Path B walkthrough: extend int_orders_enriched with retail.RET_TICKETS at the order grain.
+Same source as Path A, different model and grain.

-Path C - extend int_product_sales_summary with retail.RET_PRODUCT_REVIEWS for the Head of Merchandising.
+Path C walkthrough: extend int_product_sales_summary with retail.RET_PRODUCT_REVIEWS at the product grain.

 Pick one path before Step 1.
-The prompt flow is identical across paths - only the placeholders change.
-The room can run all three simultaneously.
+The prompt flow is identical across paths; only the placeholders change.
+All three can be run simultaneously in the room.

 Path A